Get the daily challenge: Fork the parent collection for each day to your own public Postman workspace.

 Make sure all of your tests are passing locally, and that you've completed the requirements.
 This includes all of the collections, mock servers, and scheduled collection runs required to complete the training.

-If you successfully earned your badge, don't stop now.
+Don't stop now.
 You're on a roll!
 Check out some of our other learning labs, or learn how to test APIs in other protocols and patterns, like GraphQL, SOAP, gRPC, WebSockets, and more.

 There's also a number of integrations that weren't covered in these lessons.